-Expectations

-Students will read and annotate the assigned texts.
-Students should be ready for assessments, activities, and discussions on the first full day of classes.
+Expectations: Students should be ready for assessments, activities, and discussions on the first full day of classes.
 Students should contact teachers through email if questions arise over the summer.
 In addition to keeping the mind active and preventing the usual reading skill loss, summer reading assignments also provide an opportunity for early assessment for data-based course planning.

-Alternate Texts

-If parents or students find a text objectionable, they should contact the teacher as soon as possible, and the teacher will provide an alternate title of similar text structure and Lexile measure.
+Alternate Texts: If parents or students find a text objectionable, they should contact the teacher as soon as possible, and the teacher will provide an alternate title of similar text structure and Lexile measure.
 Sometimes teachers travel over the summer and cannot be reached for a few days.
 They will respond as quickly as they are able.
 If after a week there is no response, parents may contact the department chair, Melanie Mullins, at melanie.mullins@knoxschools.org, and she will help resolve the issue.

-Central High School 2018-2019 Outside Reading List Alternate titles will be provided at parents' request.
-An asterisk beside a title indicates possible objections.
-English I and II students should read all titles listed.
-AP Language (11th grade) should read three titles and complete the other written assignments, and AP Literature (12th grade) should read all three titles listed.
+Honors English I and II students should read and annotate all titles listed.
+AP Language (11th grade) should read three titles and complete the written assignment, and AP Literature (12th grade) should read, annotate, and complete the attached assignment for all three titles listed.
 All synopsis information is cited from www.goodreads.com.